wolney-fo/web-translator/README.md

-# Web Translator - Babel Tower Project
+# Babel Tower: Web Translator

-A web translator app using MS Azure AI services.
+In this project, I built a translation web application by experimenting and having fun with incredible cloud-based AI resources.

-## Next features
+## Features
 - [x] Output with text to speech
 - [ ] Input with speech to text
 - [x] Language selector